 The Nomination and Remuneration Committee which comprises entirely of Non-Executive Directors, all of whom are independent, recommends to the Board the remuneration package for the Executive Directors.
 Remuneration packages for Executive Directors are structured on the basis of linking rewards to corporate and individual performance.
 Performance is measured against the result achieved by the Group and individual achievement against targets set.
-It is the ultimate responsibility of the entire Board to approve the remuneration of these Directors with the Executive Directors concerned abstaining from deliberations on their own remuneration.
+It is the ultimate responsibility of the entire Board to approve the remuneration of these Directors with the Executive

+Directors concerned abstaining from deliberations on their own remuneration.

 The remuneration packages for Non-Executive Directors are determined by the Board as a whole, with the Non-Executive Directors abstaining from discussion on their own remuneration.
+The ARMC also reviews the remuneration package of the Key Management Personnel

-The detailed disclosure on named basis for the remuneration of individual Directors are set out below:
+The detailed disclosure on a named basis for the remuneration of individual Directors are set out below:

-DIRECTORS FEES RM'000 SALARIES RM'000 BONUSES RM'000 OTHER EMOLUMENTS RM'000 BENEFITS IN KIND RM'000 TOTAL RM'000
+Group and Company Directors Fees RM'000 Salaries RM'000 Bonuses RM'000 Other Emoluments RM'000 Benefits in Kind RM'000 Total RM'000

-Kong Pak Lim 1,317 1,500 339 152 3,308
+Kong Pak Lim - 1,383 1,500 347 181 3,411

-Kong Chong Soon @ Chi Suim - 1,317 1,500 260 115 3,192
+Kong Chong Soon @ Chi Suim - 1,383 1,500 1 118 3,002

-Ang Kheng Im 1,020 380 169 12 1,581
+Ang Kheng Im - 1,044 400 277 12 1,733

 Fong Heng Boo 60 - - 10 - 70

-Eugene Lee Chin Jin 60 - 7 - 67
+Eugene Lee Chin Jin 60 - - 7 - 67

 Tuan Haji Ramley Bin Alan 60 - - 7 - 67

-$^{{\}it Other Emoluments include Travelling, Meeting and Other Allowances, and Post Employment benefits}\\$
+\ Other Emoluments include Travelling, Meeting and Other Allowances, and Post Employment benefits